 - Animation of cataract surgery.

 - Glasses in detail

 - Fuchs corneal dystrophy

 - Cataract surgery and diabetes/ diabetic retinopathy and Wet armd

-Normally light enters the eye from the front, passes through a clear lens, and reaches the back of the eye so you can see.
+Light enters the eye from the front, passes through a clear lens, and reaches the back of the eye so we can see.
 If the lens becomes cloudy like frosted glass, light cannot pass through, and you cannot see properly.
 'Cataract' is the name of the 'cloudy' human lens.

 top: a clear lens, no cataract.
 Light enters